 DUI Defense Lawyer for Students at Broadview University

 A DUI charge can destroy even the most promising student’s academic and professional prospects.
 For a student at Broadview University, a drunk driving arrest or conviction can mean suspension, expulsion, loss of scholarship or student loan opportunities, or loss of eligibility for programs like internships, study abroad, and volunteer work.
 In addition to the many academic consequences of a DUI arrest in college, there can also be serious criminal consequences – including jail time.
-If you or your son or daughter was charged with DUI at Broadview University, your family needs help from skilled and experienced West Jordan DUI lawyer for college students, like Darwin Overson, founder of Overson Law, PLLC.
+If you or your son or daughter was charged with DUI at Broadview University, your family needs help from skilled and experienced Salt Lake City DUI lawyer for college students, like Darwin Overson, founder of Overson Law, PLLC.

 Depend on Darwin Overson to protect your rights, guide you through Utah’s legal system, prepare you for court and disciplinary hearings, handle all aspects of the evidence-gathering process, and work for reduced penalties.
 There may even be a possibility of having the charges dismissed, depending on the details of the case.
 No matter what the circumstances may be, Darwin will fight tirelessly on your son or daughter’s behalf.
 For a free legal consultation with a Broadview University DUI charges lawyer, contact Overson Law online, or call today at (801) 758-2287.

 Utah recently adopted one of the strictest DUI laws in the country.
 Unlike most states, where the blood alcohol content (BAC) limit for DUI charges is usually 0.08, the limit in Utah is just 0.05 – and for drivers who are under the age of 21, like many college students, there is a zero-tolerance “Not a Drop” policy.